Sbussiso/sourcebox-sourcelightning/README.md

 ## Wallpaper Generator
 ### Automatically generate and set AI images as your computer background with nothing but a prompt.

+> Transform your desktop effortlessly by generating stunning AI-driven images to use as your wallpaper with just a simple prompt.
+The Wallpaper Generator combines cutting-edge AI technology with seamless automation to bring your imagination to life and set it as your computer background instantly.

 ### Required
 - Internet connection for AI model
+  > An internet connection is needed to access the AI model for image generation.

 <br/>

 ### Image Generation
-Wallpaper Generator uses OpenAI DALLE for the image generation
+> Wallpaper Generator uses OpenAI DALLE for the image generation

+### How it Works:

+> Using OpenAI's powerful DALLE model, the Wallpaper Generator interprets your prompt and creates a high-quality image specifically tailored to be used as your desktop background.
+From landscapes to abstract art, the possibilities are endless.

 <br/>

 ### Setting your wallpaper

-You do not have to manually set your wallpaper, Wallpaper Generator takes care of setting your wallpaper as well as generating the image
+> No need to manually set the generated images yourself.
+The Wallpaper Generator handles the entire process from creation to application, automatically updating your background with the newly created image, saving you time and effort.
+Whether you’re looking for a serene nature scene, futuristic cityscapes, or personalized artwork, simply enter your desired prompt, and the Wallpaper Generator will handle the rest.
+It’s never been easier to refresh your workspace with unique, AI-generated art!

 <br/>